priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-API-GROUP-DOC.md

 | ------------- | ------------- | ------------- | ------------- |
 | clientGroupId   | Yes  |   | Group unique identifier  |

-**Note**: Pass **OfUserId** header only if application Admin calling the API.
+**Note**: In case of Application Admin **OfUserId** header required too.
 OfUserId is the userId of group admin user, on behalf of which application admin want to delete the group.

 **Response**:  Json with success status :-